eradiate/eradiate/docs/data/formats/aer.rst

     * ``imom``: Legendre coefficients

 Coordinates
-    *All dimension coordinates; \
-    when relevant, units are required and specified in the "units" metadata field.*
+    *When relevant, units are required and specified in the "units" metadata field.*

     * ``w(w)`` float [length]: wavelength
     * ``phamat(phamat)`` str [—]: row and column indices of the phase matrix coefficient